Barry-owino/dbarryck_dotcom/portfolio.com/README.md

 This section is built using just html and css and everything is enclosed in a div called navbar and my official  logo #DBARRYCK#

+HERO SECTION
+Setting up the hero section and added the photo div and the call to action buttons.